Asfagus/300Mhz/README.md

 In this project, we completed a design from RTL-GDSii flow It had several stages.

-First, I had to create a multiplier and adder in Verilog and run it at a clock speed of 200Mhz, and get positive Setup Slack.
+First, I had to create a multiplier and adder in Verilog and run it at a clock speed of 200Mhz, add two-flag push model,
+and get positive Setup Slack.
 This is in hw2

 Then we had to run the same design at 300Mhz, so we instantiated synopsys mul-add IPs for pipelined and faster design.